 The Hyatt Kaanapali Luau Regular Seating is held at the Hyatt Regency Hotel & Spa in Kaanapali Beach and definitely an island favorite event.
 The show starts around 5:00 PM in the evening and lasts into the night.
 During your time at the show, you will enjoy watching the story of Maui unfold via Hula and other Polynesian dances.
 The history of Maui through traditional dancing by the locals is quite an experience.
 There are many other activities at the luau as well including the time to take a photo with the dancers.
 There is no minimum age on this tour, you can even bring babies.
 They will have a selection of food and drinks available during the show.

-The #3 luau on our list is a different experience than any other luau on this list.
+The only Maui luau on our list that isn’t a buffet is the Feast at Lele.
 The Feast At Lele Luau is held at 505 Front Street in Lahaina and begins approximately at 6:00 PM in the evening.
 During your time at the show, you will experience a theatrical journey through Polynesia.
 The ancient culture of Polynesia will be brought to life on the stage with song and dance.
 The crowd sees what it was like… and tastes what it was like!
 You will be taken to the different cultures of the 4 island nations that make up Hawaii.
 Your luau group will enjoy a nice view of the sunset in the background, accompanied by music.
 They will have a selection of food and drinks available during the show that will all be served to your table.
 This is a luau that is more like a fine dining restaurant, much more of a gourmet affair than your typical all you can eat buffet.

 We hope that our list of best Maui Luaus has provided you with all of the information you need to help make your decision of which luau will be best for your group.
 If you would like to book any of these tours please get in touch with us as soon as possible.
 Our friendly staff will be happy to help you over the phone, or if you would prefer we could also help online.
 Click on any of the links in the article above to make a booking online.
 All of the descriptions of the tours on this page are valid as of the publish date.
 Click the links of the tours for the most current information.